W-NOMINATE and the Constitutional Convention of 1787

 In “The Beliefs and Behaviors of Appellate Court Judges,” Doug M. Johnson and I use the Songer U.S. Appeals Courts Database to generate judge-case observations for our analysis.
 “Creating Judge-Case Observations from the Songer Court of Appeals Database” details how this is done.
 “CoAJudgeCaseCreation.R” provides a R file to execute the data transformation.

-R for this project can be found, along with code for the other projects mentioned here, on my GitHub at github.com/DavidAGelman.
+Code for the other projects mentioned here are available on my GitHub at github.com/DavidAGelman.